-Other than that stated above, there were no further changes effected in the Remuneration Policy for the Bank's Directors during the financial year under review.
+There were no changes effected in the Remuneration Policy for the Bank's Directors during the financial year under review.
 In terms of the Bank's Memorandum and Articles of Association, the Bank's shareholders determine the maximum annual aggregate remuneration of the Directors.
 The maximum amount is established by resolution at each Annual General Meeting of the Bank.
-The aggregate amount fixed for this purpose during the last Annual General Meeting was seventy thousand euro (€70,000).
+The aggregate amount fixed for this purpose during the last Annual General Meeting was seventy thousand euro (ε 70,000).